aboutluca/wp-jedi-options/README.md

 wp-jedi-options
 ===============

-wpJediOptions is a Php class that permit to create an options page in wordpress with multiple type of input by passing an array.
+wpJediOptions is a php class that permit to create an options page in wordpress with multiple type of input by passing an array.

-Here a full example explains what you can do with this library:
+What you have to do to make it works is include it in functions.php in your theme and then add some code in the same file.

+Utilization
+==

+        <?php
         $options = new wpJediOptions(

                 Array(

-                    /* Wordpress admin Page title */
                     "page_title" => "Opzioni jedi",
-                    /* Wordpress page title on the admin menu */ "page_menu_title" => "Opzioni",
+                    "page_menu_title" => "Opzioni",
-                    /* Page description under the title */ "page_note" => "Note that the fields must be compiled for each language", /* Page slug on the url */ "page_slug" => 'jedi-setting',
+                    "page_note" => "Note that the fields must be compiled for each language", "page_slug" => 'jedi-setting',
-                    /* Options name for retrive them */ "options_name" => 'jedi_option',
+                    "options_name" => 'jedi_option',
-                    /* Options name for retrive / save them */
                     "options_group" => 'jedi_option_group',

-                    /* Here the array to pass */ "options" =>  Array(
+                    "options" =>  Array(

-                        /* Example of simple text */
                         "field_1" => Array(
-                            /* Options label for user interface */ "label" => "Title 1",
+                            "label" => "Title 1",
-                            /* Options name for retrive / save them */
                             "name" => "title_1",
-                            /* Type: you can choose trough text/richtext/select/map/image/checkbox/colorpicker */
                             "type" => "text",
-                            /* Description help the user */
                             "description" => "Insert the title",
-                            /* Language: multilang ready, if you use wpml can pass ICL_LANGUAGE_CODE or a variable in other case */
                             "language" =>ICL_LANGUAGE_CODE,
                         ),

-                        /* Example of multiple value */
                         "field_2" => Array(
                             "label" => "Select trough multiple value",
                             "name" => "multiple_value",
                             "type" => "select",
                             "description" => "Select between options",
                             "options" => Array(
-                                /* Array: The key as the value; The value as the label */ "1" => "Value 1",
+                                "1" => "Value 1",
                                 "2" => "Value 2",
                                 "3" => "Value 3"
                             )
                         ),

-                        /* Example of richtext */
                         "field_3" => Array(
                             "label" => "Example of rich text field", "name" => "richtext_1",